mehedizamanhimel/TestWebAutomation2022/README.md

 # TestWebAutomation2022

-To Run the project on docker:
-1. start your docker in your preferable machine.
-2. run the command "docker pull "(this will downlaod the project image in your machine)
+**For running the project in your local machine via IDE:**
-3. run the command "docker run "(this will run the project on your command line)
+Prerequisite to run the project
+1. JDK
+2. Java IDE (Eclipse/Intellij)

-To run the project in your command line in local pc:
+**To run the project in your command line in local pc**
 1. Download the project.
 2. Install maven
 3. copy the directory of the project folder by "cd (project folder)"
-4. use the command "mvn test" or "mvn clean test" or "mvn test testng.xml"
+4. use the command "mvn test" or "mvn clean test" or "mvn clean test testng.xml"

-For running the project in your local machine via IDE:

-Prerequisite to run the project
-1. JDK
-2. Java IDE (Eclipse/Intellij)

-The project summery at a glance:
+**The project summery at a glance**

 1. Project type: Maven project
 2. Programming Language: Java